cpjobling/eg-247-textbook/introduction/worksheet1.md

 Signals that are *deterministic* (completely determined functions of time) but not periodic are known as *aperiodic*.
 Point of view matters.
 If a signal occurs infrequently, you may view it as aperiodic.

-This is how we generate an aperiodic rectangular pulse of duration $\tau$ in Matlab:
+This is how we generate an aperiodic rectangular pulse of duration $\tau$ in MATLAB:

 ```{code-cell}
 ---